Decorated christmas tree with gifts and star

 The 10 gift rule works best for kids and close family members.
 For adults, the 5 gift rule is usually more practical.
 The key principle behind both rules is the same: intentionality over quantity.

-Christmas Gift Ideas for Your Partner
+Christmas Wish List Ideas for Your Partner

 The person you are closest to can sometimes be the hardest to shop for.
 They know when you have panic-bought something, and you want to show genuine thought.